The Weekend Away: Production

-The Weekend Away was filmed in Split and the statue of Croatia's national poet, Marko Marulić, in Radic Brothers Square is shown during a pivotal scene.
+The Weekend Away was filmed in Split, Croatia, and the statue of Croatia's national poet, Marko Marulić, at the Radić Brothers Square is shown during a pivotal scene.

 Reception

 Dennis Harvey of Variety said, "For all its increasingly-expansive credibility gaps and other flaws, however, the movie does provide a slick, pacey diversion."
 Marya E. Gates of RogerEbert.com said the film, "is the best kind of purposely preposterous potboiler.
 The scenery is gorgeous, the twists keep the adrenaline pumping, and the performances are memorable.
 Even though you might not remember everything that happens, you'll have a good time while it lasts."

+In Croatia, the film was met with poor reviews.
+Writing for Jutarnji list, the film critic Jurica Pavičić dubbed the film "hopelessly stripped of talent".
+Izabela Pepelko Farszky of 24sata mocked the inaccuracies and illogicalities regarding the way the city of Split is depicted in the film.